Contextual Agentic Memory is a Memo, Not True Memory: Evidence: Four Structural Limitations

-The distinction between exemplar-based and rule-based cognition is not merely terminological.
+The distinction between external persistence and internalized adaptation is not merely terminological.
 A lookup table maps seen inputs to stored outputs.
 A function maps \emph{any} input to a principled output, including inputs it has never encountered, by virtue of the abstract structure it has internalized.
 Human experts are functions; novices with textbooks are lookup tables~\citep{chi1981categorization}.
 When a chess grandmaster encounters a novel position, they do not retrieve the most similar position from memory and copy its move; they reason from deeply internalized principles that their experience has encoded.
-When a language agent encounters a novel question for which no retrieved document provides a direct answer, its agentic memory offers nothing.
+When no retrieved document provides a direct answer, success depends on the frozen model's contextual inference or on retrieving a reusable rule; the store itself has not internalized the new composition.

-Retrieval generalizes by similarity to stored cases.
-Rule-based cognition generalizes by applying abstract principles that were extracted from, but no longer dependent on, stored cases.
-Current agentic memory systems implement exemplar-based cognition in perpetuity; they provide no mechanism for the transition to rule-based cognition.
-Empirical confirmation follows in Section~\ref{sec:generalization}: \citet{yao2026parammem} show that parametric storage outperforms retrieval-based storage, with the performance gap growing precisely on novel compositional tasks.
+Retrieval commonly accesses stored cases by similarity, while the frozen generator may also infer or execute abstract principles supplied in context.
+Internalized adaptation concerns principles extracted from, but no longer dependent on, those supplied artifacts.
+An external store by itself provides no mechanism for making a newly acquired rule persist independently of the artifact that states or demonstrates it.
+Section~\ref{sec:generalization} discusses directional evidence from \citet{yao2026parammem}, alongside task-dependent comparisons that favor contextual methods in other regimes.